Is It Safe to Fly Right Now? Here's What Experts Have to Say

 There have been multiple studies conducted on the safety of flying during the pandemic — and while some academic studies tout relative safety, other reports of airplane super-spreader events indicate that it is possible for the virus to spread on flights.

 The truth likely lies somewhere in the middle.
 Each flight will present its own variables and level of risk.
 In September 2020, after tracing 1,600 flights in which someone on board may have had COVID-19, the CDC reported to CNN that nearly 11,000 people were possibly infected from taking flights connected to these cases.
 The truth is, the lack of contact tracing and the virus' long incubation period make it tough to undoubtedly link cases to flights.

 Reduce your overall risk.

-Dr. Just urges travelers to opt for the direct flight whenever possible.
-“It is much safer to take one flight,” he said.
-“If you’re taking several legs, you will sit next to several passengers.”
-Direct flights mean less airports and less exposures overall.
-In addition to wearing a mask, he also advocates for speaking up “for your own interest and the interest of your fellow passengers” whenever you see someone who is not wearing a mask.
-Kelly notes that you can also enlist the help of a flight attendant if you don’t feel comfortable calling someone out on your own.
+Dr. Just urges travelers to opt for direct flights whenever possible.
+"It is much safer to take one flight," he said.
+"If you're taking several legs, you will sit next to several passengers."
+Direct flights mean fewer airports and exposures overall.
+In addition to wearing a mask, he also advocates for speaking up "for your own interest and the interest of your fellow passengers" whenever you see someone who is not wearing a mask.
+Kelly notes that you can also enlist the help of a flight attendant if you don't feel comfortable calling someone out on your own.

 Other expert tips include opening the in-flight air vent to help circulate the air around you, bringing your own stash of hand sanitizer and disinfectant wipes and wiping down your entire seating area, packing your own blanket and pillow (provided you wash them between uses), and immediately sanitizing your hands every time you touch any surfaces or possible contaminants.